 This not only promises to improve the immersion in a wide-range of different games, but it can also allow for all-new gameplay mechanics, perhaps where your vision is impaired and you need to use audio to navigate.
 Similarly, this technology can be used to improve accessibility, helping to more accurately communicate on-screen actions for those who are visually impaired.
 You can learn more about 3D audio in our guide: PS5 3D Audio: What Is PlayStation 5's Tempest Engine?

 PS5 Guide: Games

-A console is nothing without games to play on it, and Sony is promoting PS5 with the marketing slogan play without limits.
-Just some of the games announced for the next-gen console include Marvel's Spider-Man, Gran Turismo 7, and Horizon Forbidden West.
+A console is nothing without games to play on it, and Sony is promoting PS5 with the marketing slogan Play Without Limits.
+Just some of the games announced for the next-gen console include Marvel's Spider-Man: Miles Morales, Gran Turismo 7, and Horizon Forbidden West.
 You can find a full list of all PS5 announced games through the link.
 You can also find new PS5 game release dates in 2020 and all PS5 first-party exclusives, as well as a list of all PS5 rumoured games.

-PS5 will also be backwards compatible with PS4, meaning that you'll be able to play 1,000s of PlayStation 4 games on the next-gen console from launch.
+PS5 will also be backwards compatible with PS4, meaning that you'll be able to play 1,000s of PlayStation 4 games on the next-gen console from launch, with enhancements courtesy of PS5 Game Boost.
 There will also be an upgrade path for select titles, meaning that if you already own the PS4 version of a particular game you'll be able to play the PS5 edition at no extra cost.
 This scheme is title specific, and doesn't have a catchy name like PS5 Smart Delivery, but you can find out which games are supporting the initiative in our guide: PS4 to PS5: All Games with Confirmed Free Upgrades.

 More PS5 Games Guides and FAQs